 Practice-related competencies in the master's program AKOEM

-In Module 9, "Research Orientation and Project Management", skills in project management and proposal writing are acquired and tested.
-Currently, we are also focusing on science communication.
+In Module 9 ‘Research Orientation and Project Management’, skills in project management and proposal writing are acquired and tested.
+We are currently also focussing on science communication.
+You can bring in your own projects at any time and we will support you in customising them.

 Career tip of the month